Follow the journeys of 200,000+ students. Experience college and its challenges through their eyes

-Institutions who partner with EdSights between now and August 1, 2022 have the option to join the largest scale persistence study in history.
+Institutions who partner with EdSights prior to August each year have the option to join the largest scale persistence study in history.
 The goal is to uncover new trends and insights around the factors driving completion across the nation, and provide participants with real-time insights on their specific students.

 On top of providing participants with key insights for their campus and national benchmarks, students enrolled at participating institutions will benefit from our AI persistence framework that connects them to personalized resources over SMS.